Institute of Theoretical Astrophysics, University of Heidelberg

 bhaskar.agarwal (at) uni-heidelberg.edu

-Greetings and welcome!
-I am Bhaskar Agarwal, an astrophysicist currently working at the Institute of Theoretical Astrophysics, Heidelberg University.
-I was born in India where I spent most of my life before going to the U.K. for my Masters in Astronomy which I obtained from the University of Sussex.
+I am an astrophysicist working at the Institute of Theoretical Astrophysics, Heidelberg University.
+I was born in India where I spent most of my life before going to the University of Sussex for my Masters in Astronomy.

 I am mostly interested in understanding how the first galaxies and black holes in our Universe formed, and evolved.
-My PhD. thesis was dedicated to understanding how the first supermassive black holes formed at z > 6, via direct collapse of pristine gas into massive seed black holes.Currently, my interests are understanding the evolution of massive seed black holes across cosmic time.
-When feeling too ambitious, I also like to think about problems concerning Boltzmann Brains.
+My PhD. thesis was dedicated to understanding how the first supermassive black holes formed at z > 6, via direct collapse of pristine gas into massive seed black holes.Currently, my interests are understanding the evolution of black holes across cosmic time.